Supercupe/ToDoListApi/README.md

 # To-Do List and Weather API

 ## Overview
 This project is designed to practice API handling by integrating a To-Do list application with a real external weather API.
-It allows users to manage their tasks effectively while also providing current weather information based on user input./n
+It allows users to manage their tasks effectively while also providing current weather information based on user input.
-/n

-## Features/n
+## Features
 - **To-Do List Functionality**:
   - Create, Read, Update, and Delete tasks.
   - Simple and intuitive interface for managing daily tasks.